0%

 The men were halfway down the alley when Dinah called out, “That’s far enough, boys.
 And tell your men on the roof they can come down and join us.”

 Dinah’s quarry stopped and turned to face her.
-They had some muscle to them but didn’t move like trained fighters.
-They were meathead muscle if even that.
+They possessed some muscles on them but didn’t move like trained fighters.
+They were meathead muscles, if even that.

-The thought that these men — whoever they worked for, actually — would endanger so many lives just to get to her angered Dinah.
+The thought that these men — whoever they worked for — would endanger so many lives just to get to her angered Dinah.

-Unluckily for the four men, they’d “lured” her to a place where she didn’t have to hold back.
+To the misfortune of the four men, she let them lure her to a place where she didn’t have to hold back.

 While writing this fanfiction, I used Green Ronin’s Mutants and Masterminds, 3rd Edition RPG, to leave some things to chance.
 Check it out!